DevExpress-Examples/winforms-pivot-grid-show-custom-display-text/Readme.md

 * "Low" when row total value is less than 2000;
 * "Middle" when row total value is between 2000 and 6000;
-* "High" when row total value exceeds 6000;
+* "High" when a row's total value exceeds 6000.

 ![Piovt Grid](images/pivotgrid.png)